How to Test for Mold in Your Home

 Q. Can a person be tested for mold exposure?

 While there are some tests designed to identify mold exposure, they are not 100 percent reliable.
-However, your primary care physician may be able to assess your symptoms and perform blood tests or skin-prick tests to learn more about your sensitivity to mold.
+However, a homeowner’s primary care physician may be able to assess their symptoms and perform blood tests or skin-prick tests to learn more about their sensitivity to mold.

 Q. Will mold test kits detect mold growing inside of walls?